aershov24/full-stack-interview-questions/README.md

 #### Q: How is Bridge pattern is different from Adapter pattern?
 #### Q: What is Filter pattern?
 #### Q: When should I use composite design pattern?
-#### Q: What does â€œprogram to interfaces, not implementationsâ€ mean?
+#### Q: What does “program to interfaces, not implementations” mean?
 #### Q: When would you use the Builder Pattern?
 Why not just use a Factory Pattern?
 #### Q: What is Decorator pattern?
 #### Q: What is Facade pattern?